 Quality of evidence

 We used the GRADE system to assess the quality of the evidence of the primary outcomes [13, 14].
 GRADE is a structured and transparent approach for rating confidence in estimates of effect.
 Evidence is graded as either, high, moderate, low or very low.
 We first assumed that the quality of the evidence was high, and downgraded by one level if there were serious limitations in risk of bias, indirectness, inconsistency, imprecision, or publication bias.
-Tables 1 and 2.
+Boxs 1 and 2.

 In certain circumstances, for very serious limitations, we adjusted the overall rating by several levels for a particular outcome as recommended by GRADE guidelines [15].
 For example, where there were so few data that the results were highly susceptible to the random play of chance.